goldshtn/spark-workshop/python/lab1-wordcount.md

 In this lab, you will become acquainted with your Spark installation, and run your first Spark job -- a multi-file word count.

 > The instructor should have explained how to install Spark on your machine.
-One option is to use the instructor's VirtualBox appliance, which you can import in the VirtualBox application.
-The appliance has Spark 1.6.1 installed, and has all the necessary data files for this and subsequent exercises in the `~/data` directory.
+One option is to use the instructor's appliance, which you can access through any web browser.
+The appliance has Spark 1.6.2 installed, and has all the necessary data files for this and subsequent exercises in the `~/data` directory.
 >
 > Alternatively, you can install Spark yourself.
 Download it from [spark.apache.org](http://spark.apache.org/downloads.html) -- make sure to select a prepackaged binary version, such as [Spark 1.6.1 for Hadoop 2.6](http://www.apache.org/dyn/closer.lua/spark/spark-1.6.1/spark-1.6.1-bin-hadoop2.6.tgz).
 Extract the archive to some location on your system.
-Then, download the [data files](https://www.dropbox.com/s/un1zr1jg6buoe3a/data.zip?dl=0) for the labs and place them in `~/data`.
+Then, download the [data files](../data.zip) for the labs and place them in `~/data`.
 >
 > **NOTE**: If you install Spark on Windows (not in a virtual machine), many things are going to be more difficult.
 Ask the instructor for advice if necessary.